Namibia is one of the world’s last great

 Africa, as well as rare black rhinos.
 (B, D)

-vehicle.
-Drive to Windhoek and fly to London
+rhinos and wild dogs.
+Drive to Windhoek and fly

 As per itinerary – B: Breakfast,